DavidBenko/gateway/README.md

 `test/gateway.conf`, and the data stored in `test/node`.
 To clear data between runs, delete `test/node/log`.

+### Static Assets

+`make build` and `make run` both use the static assets stored on disk.
+This means that you can edit them and the changes are instantly reflected.

+However, this implementation will not find new files.
+You will need to rebuild the server if you add a file to one of the static assets folders.

 ### `GOPATH`

 For building and testing, Gateway manages its own `GOPATH` inside the